Locations:

 How do I take care of myself if I have fibrosarcoma?

-Many times cancer makes people feel as if they’ve lost control of their lives.
-Committing to self-care is one way to overcome those feelings.
-Here are some things you can do during and after your treatment for fibrosarcoma:
+Often, a cancer diagnosis makes people feel powerless.
+Committing to self-care during and after cancer treatment is one way to manage those feelings.
+Here are some things you can do:

-• If you'll need cancer surgery, ask your healthcare provider what to expect immediately after surgery and any follow-up treatment.
-Knowing what to expect will help you focus on what you can control rather than what you can’t control.
+• Understand your follow-up care plan.
+Ask your healthcare provider what to expect when it comes to your recovery and follow-up appointments.
+Knowing what comes next can keep your focus on what you can control rather than what you can’t.

-• Radiation therapy can leave you feeling exhausted.
+• Rest.
+Cancer and cancer treatments can leave you feeling exhausted.
 Plan to rest as much as possible during your treatment.

-• Cancer is stressful.
-You might find that activities such as meditation, relaxation exercises or deep breathing exercises can help to ease your stress.
+• Combat stress.
+Cancer is stressful.
+Activities like meditation, relaxation exercises and deep breathing exercises can help ease stress.

-Generally speaking, you’ll see your provider every three months for the first two years after you finish treatment and then at longer intervals until four or five years after your treatment.
+Most people see their providers every three months for the first two years after treatment and then at longer intervals until four or five years after treatment.
+This timeline helps providers detect any recurrences immediately.
+When fibrosarcoma comes back, it usually does so within the first five years.

 You should always contact your provider any time you notice new lumps or have new pain.
-Fibrosarcoma can come back after treatment or metastasize (spread to another area your body).
-While lumps and pain might not be cancer, you should see your provider so they can evaluate your symptoms.
+While lumps and pain might not be cancer, you should see your provider so they can check your symptoms.

 When should I go to the emergency room?